Marie Dacke: Early life and career

 Dacke went to high school in Landskrona.
-After graduating from high school she attended Lund University where she studied biology.
+After graduating from high school she attended Lund University, where she studied biology.
 Here, she completed her Ph.D. on Celestial Orientation in Dim Light in 2003, under the supervision of Professor Dan-Eric Nilsson.
 Her thesis focused on how optical compasses are built, how they are used and how they are adapted to work at low light intensities.
 During her Ph.D, she discovered a unique compass organ in spiders, a study which was published in Nature in 1999.
 A few years later she revealed the first evidence of an animal able to use the dim pattern of polarized moon-light for orientation, a study also published in Nature in 2003.

 After her Ph.D., she spent two years as a postdoctoral researcher at the Centre for Visual Sciences at the Australian National University in Canberra.
 In 2007, she returned to Lund University as a research fellow and in 2011 she became an associate professor in Sensory Biology.
 She became a Professor in Sensory Biology in 2017.

-Dacke's research is focused on navigation and orientation in insects, in particular orientation in dung beetles.
+Dacke's research focuses on navigation and orientation in insects, in particular orientation in dung beetles.
 She is interested in the celestial compass (which is the use of the sky to guide navigation).
 By exploring the interface between behaviour, neurobiology and cognition, her research tries to understand how diurnal and nocturnal compass systems of insects work.
 In 2013, she, together with Marcus Byrne, Emily Baird, Clark Scholtz and Eric Warrant, received the Ig Nobel Prize in the joint astronomy and biology category for showing that nocturnal dung beetles can use the Milky Way as a compass.
 This research was published in Current Biology.
-In 2014, Dacke received an Excellent Young Researchers grant from the Swedish Research Council (Vetenskapsrådet) to continue her research on the compass systems of dung beetles, exploring the link between electrophysiology and behaviour.
+In 2014, Dacke received an Excellent Young Researchers grant from the Swedish Research Council to continue her research on the compass systems of dung beetles, exploring the link between electrophysiology and behaviour.
 Part of this research was published in Proceedings of the National Academy of Sciences (PNAS) in 2015 and Current Biology in 2016.

-In 2018, Dacke received funding from the European Research Council to expand further on her work, and define the principles behind multimodal navigational systems, studying brain activity in dung beetles as they perform their orientation behaviour.
+In 2018, Dacke received funding from the European Research Council to expand her work, and define the principles behind multimodal navigational systems, studying brain activity in dung beetles as they perform their orientation behaviour.
 Part of this cross-disciplinary research was published in PNAS in 2019 and iScience in 2022.

 Dacke has been elected a fellow of the Young Academy of Sweden (2011), Royal Physiographic Society of Lund (2017), Royal Entomological Society of London (2018), Royal Swedish Academy of Sciences (2022) and Societas Ad Sciendum (2023).
-From 2025 she is a Wallenberg Scholar.
+Since 2025 she has been a Wallenberg Scholar.